 Pleading Guilty or No Contest

-When you plead guilty or no contest, you waive your right to a trial by judge or jury.
+When you plead " guilty" or "no contest," you waive your right to a trial by judge or jury.
 You can simply pay the traffic fine and then look into the option of getting the ticket dismissed.
-For more on this, check out the steps on paying your traffic ticket.
+For more on this topic, check out the steps on paying your TX traffic ticket.

 Avoid Being Issued a Warrant

-Completely ignoring your ticket or failing to make a plea could result in a warrant for your arrest.
-Therefore, begin taking the proper steps no matter how you decide to plead.
+Completely ignoring your TX traffic ticket or failing to make a plea could result in a warrant for your arrest.
+Therefore, be sure to take the proper steps no matter how you decide to plead.

 Locate the County Court

 The state handles Texas traffic tickets on the county level.
-If you don't recall the county in which you were pulled over, try remembering who issued the citation; it could be either a sheriff, local police officer or Texas Highway Patrolman.
+If you don't recall the county in which you were pulled over, try remembering who issued the citation; it could be either a sheriff, local police officer, or Texas Highway Patrol (THP).

-If a TX Highway Patrol (THP) cited you for the traffic violation, use the state's online ticket search to get more info on your specific infraction.
-If you were cited by a law enforcement agent from a department other than the THP, visit the appropriate county Web site for more on how to proceed.
+If a THP cited you for the traffic violation, use the state's online ticket search to get more information on your specific infraction.
+If you were cited by a law enforcement agent from a department other than the THP, visit the appropriate county website for instructions on how to proceed.

-Inform the Court In Person or In Writing
+Inform the Court In Person or By Mail

-To contest your traffic ticket, you must inform the court that you are pleading not guilty to the violation.
-It’s likely that you must do so by the court appearance date listed on your actual citation.
+To fight your TX traffic ticket, you must inform the court that you are pleading " not guilty" to the violation.
+You must do so by the court appearance date listed on your actual citation.
 To play it safe, contact the court for exact steps on how and when to proceed.
-Ask whether you must do this in writing or in person.
+Ask whether you must do this by mail or in person.

-If you must make an appearance in person, you might want to consult a traffic ticket attorney before going in.
-This will depend on your budget.
-If money is tight, simply hold off on getting legal counsel until after you go in on your own, listen to the plea bargain and plead not guilty (if you still disagree with the charges).
+If you must make an appearance in person, you might want to consult a traffic ticket lawyer before going in.
+If money is tight, simply hold off on getting legal counsel until after you go in on your own, listen to the plea bargain and plead "not guilty" (if you still disagree with the charges).

-*Remember, if you plead not guilty, the court could take any previous plea bargains completely off the table.
-This could mean you face the the chance of being convicted on all charges stated on your ticket.
+Remember, if you plead "not guilty," the court could take any previous plea bargains completely off the table.
+This could mean you face the the chance of being convicted on all charges stated on your traffic ticket.

 As mentioned above, consulting a traffic ticket lawyer might give you new insight.
 They will discuss the facts of your case and help you determine if it's worth contesting the ticket, and worth the expense of hiring legal counsel.
-Read below for more on this.
+Read below for more on this topic.

-After notifying the court, you will likely be scheduled for an appearance docket to discuss your case with a prosecutor.
-Before your appearance, consider consulting a traffic ticket attorney.
+After notifying the traffic court, you will likely be scheduled for an appearance docket to discuss your case with a prosecutor.
+Before your appearance, consider consulting a TX traffic ticket attorney.
 A legal counselor can help you through the process as you prepare your case.
-Or on your own you can gather the facts, order a driving record, ask for a continuance if you're not prepared to go to trial yet, etc. Keep in mind this appearance is not your actual trial.
+Or, you can gather the facts on your own, order a driving record, and ask for a continuance if you're not prepared to go to trial yet.
+Keep in mind, this appearance is not your actual trial.

 If you waive this docket, you'll probably be scheduled for a trial by judge or jury.
-Whether you hire an attorney, you'll also want to touch base with any bystanders or witnesses who were in the car with you.
+Whether or not you hire a traffic ticket lawyer, you'll also want to touch base with any bystanders or witnesses who were in the car with you.
 You'll need to subpoena these witnesses when it comes time for your trial.

-At some point, you'll likely be given the choice to go before a judge or jury.
-This is when you'll need to have your witnesses lined up, the facts of your case clear and the results of your investigation ironed out.
+At some point, you'll likely be given the choice to go before a judge or jury to contest your Texas traffic ticket.
+This is when you'll need to have your witnesses lined up, the facts of your case clear, and the results of your investigation ironed out.

-If you go before a judge, he or she will render a verdict and set the traffic fines and penalties if he finds you guilty.
+If you go before a judge, he or she will render a verdict and set the traffic fines and penalties if he finds you "guilty."
 Otherwise, if a jury renders the verdict, it varies by county who sets the penalties and fines.
-You will be well informed of how to proceed through the court.
+You will be well informed of how to proceed.

-Once you pay your ticket (if guilty) and check the resulting driving record points, inquire with your auto insurance company on how the violation will affect your rates.
-Because points stay on your record for up to three years, you could see an increase in your insurance premium the next time you renew your policy.
+Once you pay your traffic ticket (if " guilty") and check the resulting driving record points, inquire with your auto insurance company on how the violation will affect your rates.
+Since points stay on your record for several years, you could see an increase in your insurance premium the next time you renew your policy.
 Get ahead of the added expense by shopping online to compare auto insurance rates.Other Topics in This Section